 - Template Title - here you can enter the title of this template which you will use afterwards to easily locate this ticket template and associate it with the particular ticket type.

 - Ticket Elements - these tiles represent all of the available elements that you can put to your ticket template.
 Each tile has its name and icon so you can easily recognize what it represents.
 By dragging and dropping these tiles to the lower section, you are actually creating your ticket layout.
 Pretty simple and awesome, right?
 Now, depending on which Tickera add-ons you have installed, you may find additional ticket template elements.
-For example, Barcode Reader add-on will add a barcode element and if you have custom checkout form created with Custom Forms add-on which features elements you marked to show as ticket template elements, you will find corresponding elements in this list.When you start building your ticket template, you will notice that each of the elements has its own settings for basic formatting that include element alignment, element top and bottom break lines and the elements that include any kind of text are offering selection of the font size, font style and font color.Most specific of all the elements is the Google Map element which offers a field for entering coordinates or address, size of the map, zoom level and map type.
+For example, if you have custom checkout form created with Custom Forms add-on which features elements you marked to show as ticket template elements, you will find corresponding elements in this list.When you start building your ticket template, you will notice that each of the elements has its own settings for basic formatting that include element alignment, element top and bottom break lines and the elements that include any kind of text are offering selection of the font size, font style and font color.Most specific of all the elements is the Google Map element which offers a field for entering coordinates or address, size of the map, zoom level and map type.

 - Font - you can set here the font that is going to be used on your ticket.
 There is a number of available fonts to select from but if you don't fancy any of the included ones, you can always make use of Custom Ticket Template Fonts add-on which will allow you to add your own fonts for even better personalization.